Online Courses (PRISM)

 - Students required to meet the new online learning graduation requirements must earn a minimum of two secondary level (Grade 9 to 12) eLearning credits in order to be eligible to graduate.

-- Students entering Grade 11 in the fall of 2022 will require 1 online course to graduate.
+- Students entering Grade 11 in the fall of 2023 will require 2 online courses to graduate.

 - When a student has opted out of the online learning graduation requirement, this will be recorded on the student’s Ontario Student Transcript.